adarshrao1/dataset/README.md

 # **Satellite images dataset**

-It contains dataset of 4239 images of water bodies and their corresponding mask image for ML model training.
+Dataset contains images of 4239 images of water bodies and their corresponding mask image for ML model training.

 [FastAI](https://github.com/fastai/fastai) is recommended for training image dataset.